 One of the first – if not thee first – step that we should take in building Orthodoxy within America, is the implementation and growth of Orthodox education.
 If we lose this battle, we lose the future stability of our parishes.
 The Universities within America are geared against us and have many sophisticated arguments against the Christian worldview.
-We must create Orthodox schools, not just for our children to carry on and battle the world, but for the American Orthodox ethos in general.
+To create Orthodox schools is not only for our children to carry on and battle the world, but for the American Orthodox ethos in general.
 Orthodox education produces both culture and community!
 Secular education does the same, and so it is crucial for us to enter this battle with vigilance.

 It’s not completely clear on how this all began happening…how we lost even the small slices of traditional community and culture within America.
 There are theories of how it has all culminated, everything from serious error in our historical founding to the uncontrollable flux of immigration, etc. But within the many theories is one underlying element of how humanity has always operated as a community, which many of us will agree that we need to correct: Education.